 According to the Commuter Benefits website, expenses which can be used toward parking expenses, bus, ferry, train, trolley tickets and passes, parking expenses, vanpool fees, and bike maintenance and repairs.
 After July 1, employers that fail to offer the benefit will be subject to a civil penalty up to $250, with the option of fixing the violation within 90 days in order to have the fine waived.

 Note: The new Commuter Benefits Law provides savings to employees by allowing them to deduct up to $130 of their pre-tax earnings to pay for transit monthly.
 Employers are NOT required to pay for their employees’ commuting expenses.

 FingerCheck’s Director of Payroll Compliance, Merle Capello CPP, explains that businesses can easily adjust to the new law by turning to vendors to do the brunt of the work.

 “In order to offer a commuter benefits program to your employees, you would have to have a qualified plan, which means you’d need to make a 5500 filing, have a summary plan description, and deal with other compliance issues.
-The good news about using a vendor, is that it’s almost plug and play for the employer.
-All they’d have to do is announce they are offering this plan through the vendor, and ask the employees to go to their website, opt in for what they want, and the vendor takes care of the qualification, administration, secures the benefits, and even takes care of the deductions, end of story.”
+The good news about using a vendor is that it’s almost plugged and play for the employer.
+All they’d have to do is announce they are offering this plan through the vendor, and ask the employees to go to their website, opt-in for what they want, and the vendor takes care of the qualification, administration, secures the benefits, and even takes care of the deductions, end of the story.”